So, should writers blog?

 This is optional, but it can’t hurt so long as it’s clean and neat.
 Take the picture in a room with plenty of lighting and smile.
 If a reader finds you work in a bookstore, they just might recognize your face on the back flap of the dust jacket.

 Hopefully, a reader will want to buy your books when they discover your blog.
 Grouping links to distributor websites is an easy way to direct their attention, and it saves you the trouble of manually inserting said links into your posts.
 This is also helpful if you have work for sale from multiple sources, like a story that was published in a magazine’s anthology versus your first novel from a trade publisher.

 Some Things to Avoid

-Not only do you want your blog to look professional, you must act professional at all times.
-If you reply to a reader’s comment, be polite and thank them for their time.
+- Not only do you want your blog to look professional, but you must also act professionally at all times.
+If you reply to a reader’s comment, be polite, and thank them for their time.

 Some Things to Try